jamesabrannan/OldPhoneKeypad/docs/Howto.md

 ## Running the REST Demo

 1. Open the solution in Visual Studio.
-2. Set `RestDemo` as the startup project if not already.
+2. Set `RestDemo` as the startup project if not already selected.
-3. Press `F5` or `Ctrl+F5`.
+3. Press `F5` or `Ctrl+F5` to launch the application.

-The REST API will start locally using the configured development profile.
+The REST API starts locally using the configured development profile.

 Default URLs: